Xanax XR Side Effects

 Applies to alprazolam: oral solution, oral tablet, oral tablet disintegrating, oral tablet extended release

-Along with its needed effects, alprazolam (the active ingredient contained in Xanax XR) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, alprazolam (the active ingredient contained in Xanax XR) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking alprazolam:More common
+If any of the following side effects occur while taking alprazolam, check with your doctor immediately:More common

 - Being forgetful